consensusnetworks/casimir/contracts/ethereum/README.md

 #### Oracles

 The contract uses two sufficiently decentralized Chainlink oracles.
 The first oracle provides a PoR feed that aggregates the total of all Casimir validator balances on the Beacon chain.
-The second oracle automates checking for contract balance changes, responds with relevant validator actions, and updates the contract (only when necessary conditions are met).
+The second oracle automates checking for contract and Beacon balance changes, responds with relevant validator actions, and updates the contract (only when necessary conditions are met).
 See more about Chainlink PoR feeds [here](https://docs.chain.link/data-feeds/proof-of-reserve).
 See more about Chainlink automation upkeeps [here](https://docs.chain.link/chainlink-automation/introduction).

 #### Withdrawals